 Value in Zcash is either transparent or shielded.
 Transfers of transparent value work essentially as in Bitcoin and have the same privacy properties.
-Shielded value is carried by notes1, which specify an amount and a paying key.
-The paying key is part of a payment address, which is a destination to which notes can be sent.
+Shielded value is carried by notes1, which specify an amount and (indirectly) a shielded payment address, which is a destination to which notes can be sent.
 As in Bitcoin, this is associated with a private key that can be used to spend notes sent to the address; in Zcash this is called a spending key.

 To each note there is cryptographically associated a note commitment, and a nullifier1 (so that there is a 1:1:1 relation between notes, note commitments, and nullifiers).
-Computing the nullifier requires the associated private spending key.
-It is infeasible to correlate the note commitment with the corresponding nullifier without knowledge of at least this spending key.
+Computing the nullifier requires the associated private spending key (or the full viewing key for Sapling notes).
+It is infeasible to correlate the note commitment with the corresponding nullifier without knowledge of at least this key.
 An unspent valid note, at a given point on the block chain, is one for which the note commitment has been publically revealed on the block chain prior to that point, but the nullifier has not.

 A transaction can contain transparent inputs, outputs, and scripts, which all work as in Bitcoin [Bitc-Protocol].
-It also contains a sequence of zero or more JoinSplit descriptions.
-Each of these describes a JoinSplit transfer2 which takes in a transparent value and up to two input notes, and produces a transparent value and up to two output notes.
+It also includes JoinSplit descriptions, Spend descriptions, and Output descriptions.
+Together these describe shielded transfers which take in shielded input notes, and/or produce shielded output notes.
+(For Sprout, each JoinSplit description handles up to two shielded inputs and up to two shielded outputs.
+For Sapling, each shielded input or shielded output has its own description.)
+It is also possible for value to be transferred between the transparent and shielded domains.

 The nullifiers of the input notes are revealed (preventing them from being spent again) and the commitments of the output notes are revealed (allowing them to be spent in future).
-Each JoinSplit description also includes a computationally sound zk-SNARK proof, which proves that all of the following hold except with negligable probability:
+A transaction also includes computationally sound zk-SNARK proofs, which prove that all of the following hold except with negligable probability: